CanSource/STM32G4-tutorial-project/docs/notes.md

       14 pin version
       hides unused pins
       cc_x used for power negotiation
+      the dbcc_x are just 5.1k pull downs and assit with USBPD support

       forgot in hash but cc resistors should be DNP